ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 - *A message ID* &ndash; A property used to distinguish messages.
 	It is useful for short messages where a collision might occur, like `%0 images`.
 - *A message string* &ndash; The default (English) form of the message.
-	When the message is supposed to support plural versions, this is the default singular version.
+	When the message supports plural versions, this is the default singular version.
 - *A message plural* &ndash; An optional plural (English) version of the message.
 	The presence of this property indicates that the message should support both singular and plural forms.
 - *A PO file (`.po`)* &ndash; A file containing translations for the language in the [PO format](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html).
-	All CKEditor 5 localizable packages contain such files in the `lang/translations/` directory.
+	All localizable packages of CKEditor 5 contain such files in the `lang/translations/` directory.
 - *A POT file (`.pot`)* &ndash; A file containing source messages (English sentences) that will be translated.
-- *A translation asset* &ndash; A JavaScript file or part of the file with generated translations for one language.
+- *A translation asset* &ndash; A JavaScript file or a part of the file with generated translations for one language.

 ## Writing a localizable UI

 All *messages* that need localization should be passed to the special CKEditor 5's {@link module:utils/locale~Locale#t `t()` function}.
-This function can be retrieved from the editor's {@link module:utils/locale~Locale} instance: `const { t } = editor.locale;` or from any view method: `const t = this.t;`.
+This function can be retrieved either from the editor's {@link module:utils/locale~Locale} instance: `const { t } = editor.locale;` or from any view method: `const t = this.t;`.

 As the first argument, the `t()` function accepts either a string literal or an object literal containing the `id`, `string` and `plural` (optional) properties.
 The string literal will serve as both the *message ID* and the *message string*.

 As the second argument, the translation function accepts a value or an array of values.
 These values will be used to fill the placeholders in more advanced translation scenarios.
 If the `plural` property is specified, the first value will be used as the quantity determining the plural form.

 <info-box warning>
-    Due to static code analyzer used in the translation process it is required that you use a function named exactly `t()`.
-It shouldn't be called on `Locale` instance and it cannot have a different name.
+    Due to the fact that a static code analyzer is used in the translation process, you must use a function named exactly `t()`.
+It should not be called on a `Locale` instance and it cannot have a different name.
 The code analyzer looks for *localizable messages* only in `t()` function calls.

     For the same reason, the first argument can only be a string literal or an object literal.
 Variables cannot be passed.
 </info-box>

 When using the `t()` function, you can create your own *localizable messages* or reuse *messages* created in CKEditor 5 packages that your project depends on.
 In case of reusing *messages*, you will not need to worry about translating them as all work will be done by the CKEditor 5 team and [Transifex translators](https://www.transifex.com/ckeditor/ckeditor5/).
-Obviously, your help in translating will still be appreciated!
+Obviously, {@link framework/guides/contributing/contributing#translating your help in translating} will still be appreciated!

 For simple *localizable messages*, use the string form for simplicity: